OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 - ShowTaskpane - Displays one or multiple panes that load custom HTML pages inside them.
 - ExecuteFunction - Loads an invisible HTML page and then execute a JavaScript function within it.
 To show UI within your function (such as errors, progress, or additional input) you can use the [displayDialog](/javascript/api/office/office.ui) API.

-**Default Enabled or Disabled Status**
+**Default Enabled or Disabled Status (preview)**

 You can also specify whether the command is enabled or disabled when your add-in launches, and programmatically change the setting.
-(This feature is not supported in all hosts or scenarios.)
+(This feature is in preview and is not supported in all hosts or scenarios.
+For more information, see [Enable and Disable Add-in Commands](disable-add-in-commands.md).)

 ## Supported platforms